redhat-italy/kbe/content/_index.md

 - [nodes](/nodes/)

 Want to try it out yourself?
-You can run all this on Red Hat's distribution of Kubernetes, OpenShift.
+You can run all this on Red Hat's distribution of OpenShift.
 Follow the instructions [here](/diy/) for a local setup or sign up for [openshift.com](https://openshift.com/) for an online environment.